auth0/docs/articles/custom-domains/feature-specific-setup.md

 ---
-title: Feature-Specific Setup with Custom Domains
+title: Feature Specific Setup with Custom Domains
-description: How to set up custom domains with feature-specific instructions
+description: How to set up custom domains with feature specific instructions
 toc: true
 ---
 # Feature-Specific Setup

 There are additional steps you must complete depending on which Auth0 features you are using.

-:::warning
+::: warning
 If you have been using Auth0 for some time and decide to enable a custom domain, you will have to migrate your existing apps and update the settings as described below.
 Note that existing sessions created at `tenant.auth0.com` will no longer be valid once you start using your custom domain, so users will have to login again.
 :::